gulzarshaikh/WellArchitected-Assessment/Contributing.md

     "category": "Application Design",
     "subCategory": "Design",
     "title": "Is the application deployed across multiple Azure regions and/or utilizing Availability Zones?", "context": "Understanding the global operational footprint, for failover or performance purposes, is critical to evaluating overall operations.
-Generally speaking, multiple Azure regions should be used for disaster recovery procedures, as part of either re-deployment, warm-spare active-passive, or hot-spare active-active recovery strategies([Failover strategies](https://docs.microsoft.com/azure/architecture/framework/resiliency/backup-and-recovery))", "children": [
+Generally speaking, multiple Azure regions should be used for disaster recovery procedures, as part of either re-deployment, warm-spare active-passive, or hot-spare active-active recovery strategies. ([Failover strategies](https://docs.microsoft.com/azure/architecture/framework/resiliency/backup-and-recovery))", "recommendation": "Consider multi-region deployment and the use of Availability Zones.", "children": [
       {
         "title": "Is the application deployed in either active-active, active-passive, or isolated configurations across leveraged regions?",